RoamGuru Roam Guru

 Coordinates: 52.3797° N, 4.8864° E

-Famous for serving Amsterdam's best apple pie (appeltaart), Winkel 43 is worth the inevitable wait.
-The pie—tall, crumbly, and studded with cinnamon—is the star, but the coffee is excellent too.
+Famous for serving Amsterdam's best apple pie (appeltaart)—tall, crumbly, cinnamon-studded, and worth the inevitable weekend wait.
+The coffee is excellent too.
+Come at 8 AM on a weekday to avoid the line.

 Brouwerij 't IJ